InitiatDev/initiat-cli/docs/SECURITY.md

 ### Key Unwrapping

 The unwrapping process reverses the wrapping operation.
-The implementation can be found in `internal/crypto/crypto.go` in the `UnwrapWorkspaceKey` function.
+The implementation can be found in `internal/crypto/crypto.go` in the `UnwrapProjectKey` function.

 **Process:**
 1. Decode the base64url-encoded wrapped key
 2. Extract ephemeral public key, nonce, and ciphertext
 3. Compute shared secret using X25519 key agreement
 4. Derive decryption key using HKDF-SHA256
-5. Decrypt workspace key with ChaCha20Poly1305
+5. Decrypt project key with ChaCha20Poly1305
-6. Return the decrypted workspace key
+6. Return the decrypted project key

 ## Authentication & Authorization